isovector/certainty-by-construction/src/book/Chapter8-Isomorphisms.lagda.md

 ## Isomorphisms Form an Equivalence Relation

-I have been implicitly claiming that isomorphism is a good notion of equality for types.
-We will now justify that, by showing that isomorphisms do indeed form an equivalence relation.
-Reflexivity is trivial, because we need to map a type to itself in both directions:
+Thus far, I have been claiming that isomorphism is a good notion of equality between types, but without any real evidence to back it up.
+We will now prove just that, by showing isomorphisms do indeed form an equivalence relation---which recall, is the "interface" of equality.
+First, we will need a slew of setoids in scope:

 ```agda
 private variable